Haletran/42_Cloud-1/README.md

 ## or
 cd src && vagrant up
 ## this will create an Ubuntu VM
-ansible-playbook playbook/install_docker.yml #no need for other args since the everything is setup in ansible.cfg ansible-playbook playbook/install_container.yml ansible-playbook playbook/install_dns.yml
+ansible-playbook playbook/install_docker.yml #no need for other args since  everything is setup in ansible.cfg ansible-playbook playbook/install_container.yml ansible-playbook playbook/install_dns.yml
 ```